Private sessions are available.

 The format includes prayer and instruction in Catholic traditions and teaching, along with lively discussions.
 RCIA provides the opportunity for one to come to know Christ personally through the Catholic Christian community.

-The sessions are held on Tuesday evenings, September through Pentecost, in the Parish Hall.
+The sessions are held on Sundays from 9:30 am to 11:00 am September through Pentecost, in the Parish Hall.
 We also offer a “Year Round Process” so you may inquire or participate any time throughout the year.

 1. Period of Inquiry or Pre-Catechumenate